-Though miles from the beach, Pasadena feels like a resort town.
-The city is stocked with historical charm—from the shops in Old Town to the graceful Gamble House—while located only a short drive from hilly hikes and mountainous wilderness.
+Though miles from the beach, Pasadena sometimes has the feeling of a resort town—perhaps a product of its status as exactly that around the turn of the 20th century.
+The city is stocked with historical charm, from the shops in Old Town to the graceful Gamble House, while located only a short drive from hilly hikes and mountainous wilderness.
 There’s still plenty of excitement behind that relaxed disposition; after all, this is the home of the Rose Bowl and the Rose Parade.

 Pasadena’s prominence isn’t exactly exactly a secret—after all, it’s one of the oldest and wealthiest cities in Los Angeles County.
 But after enough celebrity home purchases, exciting restaurant additions and, uh, the opening of an Erewhon, the area has attracted a bit more attention from outsiders, garnering a guide in Vogue and even a place in The New York Times’ “52 Places to Go in 2024” list.